 Since its inception, the executive director has been Willy Fautré, a long-standing human rights activist.

 HRWF Int’l conducts research, field missions, analysis and monitoring of a wide range of human rights concerns in many countries around the world.
 An international network of correspondents provides the NGO with first-hand information.

-HRWF Int’l tries to strengthen the culture of human rights by sharing information, publishing reports and organising seminars and events that educate policy makers and inform the general public.
-HRWF Int’l focuses particular attention on freedom of religion or belief, trafficking in women for sexual exploitation, ethnic and linguistic minorities and human rights violations in China, North Korea, Ukraine, Russia and the Middle East.
+HRWF Int’l works to strengthen the culture of human rights by sharing information, publishing reports and organising seminars and events that educate policy makers and inform the general public.
+HRWF Int’l focuses particular attention on freedom of religion or belief, women’s rights and gender equality, LGBTQI people and human rights, and human rights violations in China, North Korea, Ukraine, Russia and Iran.

 The foundation for HRWF Int’l advocacy is the body of international covenants and treaties that bind its parties to the respect of fundamental rights and freedoms.
 These instruments include the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the European Charter of Fundamental Rights and legal precedents set by decisions of the European Court of Human Rights.

-The organisation addresses its advocacy primarily through EU institutions, the United Nations, the Fundamental Rights Agency (FRA), the Council of Europe and the Organisation for Security and Cooperation in Europe (OSCE).
+The organisation addresses its advocacy primarily through EU institutions, the United Nations, the Council of Europe and the Organisation for Security and Cooperation in Europe (OSCE).